Domiii/dbux/README.md

 # Introduction

-This is a pre-alpha project, aiming at making the JS runtime and its dynamic call graph visual and interactive through a combination of instrumentation (using Babel) + a VSCode extension, effectively (ultimately) making it an amazing tool for (i) program comprehension + (ii) debugging.
+Dbux aims at visualizing the JS runtime and making it interactive, hopefully helping developers improve (i) program comprehension and (ii) debugging.

-The `master` branch is not quite active yet.
-Check out the [`dev` branch](https://github.com/Domiii/dbux/tree/dev) instead.

 Here is a (very very early, read: crude) 1min demo video of just a small subset of the features: